ogdenpm/intel80tools/Doc/makefile.md

 * **ISIS_Fn** - where n is a digit 0-9.

-     Although thames now supports automatic directory - drive mapping, it is occasionally necessary to explicitly define the mapping of an ISIS drive.
+     Although thames now supports automatic directory - drive mapping and the c-port versions support the OS filenames,  it is occasionally necessary to explicitly define the mapping of an ISIS drive.
      For example to define a specific directory for include files.
 These variables must use the make export feature.

      ```text